-The sale here becomes natural and supplemental and because of this genuine nature, more likely to happen.
+The sale here becomes natural and supplemental.
+Because of this genuine nature, the sale is more likely to happen.

-Consider how your products can complement an existing purchase and segment your message to this list only just like Itsine’s team does.
+Consider how your products can complement an existing purchase and segment your message to this list only, like Itsine’s team does.

 By doing this, you’ll come across as less promotional and more helpful.
 To your subscribers, it won’t even feel salesy.